KillianLynch/local-lab-dev/JSON Duality cloud world/rest-duality/rest-duality.md

     Click on **Try it out**.
     ![Click try it out ](./images/post_try.png)

-3. In the request body section, copy and paste the following code, and click **Execute**:
+3. In the request body section, copy and paste the following code, and click **Run**:

     ```
     <copy>